 The villa is lavishly decorated, with gold-plated bathrooms, luxurious living spaces, and an impressive indoor swimming pool.
 Walking through the rooms, you get a sense of the extravagance Ceausescu and his family enjoyed, which starkly contrasts with the hardships many Romanians faced during his regime.

 Tours are available in English and run every hour (other languages are available).
 It’s a good idea to book your tickets in advance online, as the tours can fill up quickly, but you may be able to turn up and get a ticket.
-We walked there from the Old Town which took about an hour (through a range of different neighbourhoods – a great way to see more of the city) but you can also get a bus (for example, the M2 goes pretty much door to door).
+We walked there from the Old Town which took about an hour (through a range of different neighbourhoods – a great way to see more of the city).
+You can also get a bus (for example, the M2 goes pretty much door to door).

 Why go?
 History and the pitfalls of communism, and where else can you see a gold-plated bathroom.